 Do the dependencies still have to be downloaded separately on Windows or should this particular external be included in the Windows distri ?

 It is probably a good idea to bring back the DL link anyway.

-#4 Updated by Adrian Gierakowski almost 8 years ago
+#4 Updated by Adrian Gierakowski over 8 years ago

 - Status changed from New to Assigned

 - OS changed from Windows 7 64bit to Windows

 There is a ruby script for making the installer however: I've run the script and it produced an installer (with a couple of warnings) but windows doesn't let me run it because it's product ID is set to the same value as main Jamoma installer (the system says that "another version of the program is already installed, blah, blah....").
 I could manually change the product ID in the main.wxs file, but I think there might be some rules governing this, so I'll need to do a bit of research on it (unless anybody else knows how it works).